|

 These 4 services, combined with a

-are all you need for a reliable, professional business email system |
+reliable, professional business email system |

 |

-What will happen if your in-house mail-server or Internet connection
+What will happen if your in-house mail-server or Internet connection stops working?

 How much of an impact will the lack of access to your email have on your business?

-emails will start to receive "Mail Undeliverable" messages, which is not good for the reputation of your business!
+you emails will start to receive "Mail Undeliverable" messages, which is not

-To overcome this problem, you can edit the MX records for your email domain to set our mail-servers as additional,
+To overcome this problem, you can edit the MX records for your email domain to

-lower-priority mail-servers for receiving emails destined for your domain.
+responsible for receiving emails destined for your domain.

-Simple Email Backup service: |
+Lost Email Protection service: |

 |